Continuing Education Activity

 Reasons for opioid therapy change or discontinuation should be listed.
 Agreements can also include follow-up visits, monitoring, and safe storage and disposal of unused drugs.
 If the patient does not speak English, an interpreter should be used.

 Discontinuing Opioid Therapy

 Discontinuing opioid therapy should be based on a physician-patient discussion.
-Opioids should be discontinued when the pain has resolved, side effects develop, analgesia is inadequate, or quality of life is not improved, deteriorating function, or there is evidence of aberrant medication use.
+Opioids should be discontinued when the pain has resolved, side effects develop, analgesia is inadequate, quality of life is not improved, deterioration of function, or evidence of aberrant medication use.
 Opioids should be tapered slowly, and an addiction specialist should manage withdrawal.

 Toxicity and Side Effect Management